- Why the UK remains a strong investment market in 2026

 | Alternative assets | 5–20%+ | High | Very low | £5,000 | None typically |

-A few things stand out for me.
-The tax reliefs on startup equity (SEIS/EIS) and VCTs genuinely change the risk profile.
-You're effectively getting a government subsidy on your downside.
-Direct business investment has the widest return range because the outcome depends so heavily on how well the business is run after you take over.
-And liquidity is the hidden cost of almost every high-return option on this list.
+A few things stand out from that comparison.
+The tax reliefs on startup equity (SEIS/EIS) and VCTs materially change the risk profile: you're effectively getting a government subsidy on your downside.
+Direct business investment has the widest return range because the outcome depends heavily on how well the business is run post-acquisition.
+And liquidity is the hidden cost of almost every high-return option.
 Don't lock up capital you'll need in the next 18 months.
-I've watched investors learn that one the hard way.

 How to evaluate a UK investment opportunity

-When I'm reviewing a deal, I notice most investors spend far too long on the numbers and not nearly enough on the things numbers can't capture.
-Here's the practical filter I use to separate the deals worth pursuing from the ones that'll just eat your weekends.
+When you're reviewing investment opportunities UK sellers bring to market, most investors spend too long on the numbers and not long enough on the things numbers can't capture.
+Here's a practical filter to separate the deals worth pursuing from the ones that'll waste your time.

 Start with three years of financial statements at minimum.
 Look for consistency.
-Revenue that bounces 30%+ year on year without a clear story behind it is a flag for me.
-Check whether the profit figure includes the owner's salary at market rate, because plenty of small business accounts quietly don't.
-If the P&L looks good but cash flow is thin, find out why before you do anything else.
+Revenue that bounces 30%+ year on year without a clear explanation is a flag.
+Check whether the profit figure includes the owner's salary at market rate, because many small business accounts don't.
+If the P&L looks good but cash flow is thin, find out why.

-Next check the legal structure and cap table.
+Then check the legal structure and cap table.
 Who owns what, and are there any charges, debentures, or personal guarantees attached to the business?
-A clean limited company is far simpler than a sole trader conversion.
+A clean limited company is simpler than a sole trader conversion.
 For startup equity, understand the share class structure.
-Ordinary shares often have weaker protections than the preference shares earlier investors hold.
+Ordinary shares often have fewer protections than preference shares held by earlier investors.

 Market position matters more than most people think.
 Is this business riding a trend or fighting one?
-A profitable niche business with loyal customers and no obvious substitutes is worth more to me than a higher-revenue operation in a consolidating market.
+A profitable niche business with loyal customers and no obvious substitutes is worth more than a higher-revenue operation in a market that's consolidating.

-On team and governance, I ask one question.
-Can this business survive without the current owner?
-If the answer is no, you haven't bought an asset, you've bought yourself a job.
-For startup investments, the people are everything.
-The idea can pivot; the team can't.
+For team and governance, ask one question: can this business survive without the current owner?
+If the answer is no, you've bought yourself a job, not an asset.
+For startup investments, team quality is everything.
+The idea can pivot; the people can't.

 Finally, know your exit before you enter.
-How do you actually get your money back out?
-For direct acquisitions, that's trade sale, management buyout, or refinancing.
-For startup equity, acquisition or IPO (usually years away).
-For property, sale or remortgage.
+How do you get your money back?
+For direct acquisitions: trade sale, management buyout, or refinancing.
+For startup equity: acquisition or IPO (usually years away).
+For property: sale or remortgage.
 Know this before you invest, not after.

 For a more detailed walkthrough of the due diligence process on business purchases, our how to analyse a business before buying covers everything from financial analysis to heads of terms.